Hypoallergenic cat breeds at a glance

 Entire male cats produce more Fel d1 than female cats (either entire or spayed).

-Go to cat shows and chat to cat breeders, ask them for their opinion on their chosen breed.
-If they claim their breed is hypoallergenic.
-See for yourself by spending time with the breed(s).
-It needs to be noted though that even if you visit a cat show or a cat breeder and experience no problems with allergies to a certain breed, sometimes you can have exposure to a cat for weeks or months before allergies become a problem.
+Visit cat shows and chat to cat breeders, ask them for their opinion on their chosen breed.
+If they claim their breed is hypoallergenic, see for yourself by spending time with the breed(s).
+Even if you visit a cat show or a cat breeder and experience no problems with allergies, allergies can develop with repeated exposure.

-If allergies do become a problem, speak to your doctor.
-There are many ways to relieve symptoms and ways you can reduce exposure to allergens within the home.
-We will cover this in more detail in our next article.
+If allergies become a problem, speak to your doctor as are many ways to relieve symptoms and ways you can reduce exposure to allergens within the home.